-If the shareholder dissenters' rights, the shareholder will not be entitled to receive the payment demanded for the person's shares.
+If the Reincorporation does not occur, a court determines that the shareholder is not entitled to payment, or the shareholder otherwise loses dissenters' rights, the shareholder will not be entitled to receive the payment demanded for the person's shares.
 If the Reincorporation does not occur, a dissenting shareholder will be reinstated to the person's rights as a shareholder.